hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 have a hard time understanding references to implementation classes.

-There are several options available when using a visitor and we are going to start with the simplest form of visitor and add an implementation that outputs "Object (label provider is incomplete)" for all kinds of objects.
+There are several options available when using a visitor and we are going to start with the simplest form of visitor and add an implementation that just outputs "Object (label provider is incomplete)" for all kinds of objects.

     class LabelProvider